Google autocomplete helps legitimize conspiracy theorists, study says - NewsBreak

 For what it’s worth, according to Google, a series of complex algorithms automatically generate those subtitles.
 In other words, the search engine itself can’t accept or create custom subtitles.

-Researchers explain that these subtitles are universally either neutral or positive – but never negative, even when it would be appropriate.
+Researchers explain that these subtitles are universally either neutral or positive – but never negative, even when it would be appropriate.‘Challenged’ books soared in 2021, study finds

 “Users’ preferences and understanding of information can be manipulated upon their trust in Google search results, thus allowing these labels to be widely accepted instead of providing a full picture of the harm their ideologies and belief cause,” says Nathan Worku, a Master’s student on The Disinformation Project, in a university release .